Kosovo: Cinema

 The film industry of Kosovo dates from the 1970s.
 In 1969, the parliament of Kosovo established Kosovafilm, a state institution for the production, distribution and showing of films.
 Its initial director was the actor Abdurrahman Shala, followed by writer and noted poet Azem Shkreli, under whose direction the most successful films were produced.
 Subsequent directors of Kosovafilm were Xhevar Qorraj, Ekrem Kryeziu and Gani Mehmetaj.
 After producing seventeen feature films, numerous short films and documentaries, the institution was taken over by the Serbian authorities in 1990 and dissolved.
 Kosovafilm was reestablished after Yugoslav withdrawal from the region in June 1999 and has since been endeavoring to revive the film industry in Kosovo.

-The International Documentary and Short Film Festival is the largest film event in Kosovo.
-The Festival is organised in August in Prizren, which attracts numerous international and regional artists.
-In this annually organised festival, films are screened twice a day in three open-air cinemas as well as in two regular cinemas.
-Except for its films, the festival is also well known for lively nights after the screening.
+Dokufest, an international documentary and short film festival, is the largest film event in Kosovo.
+The festival is held each August in Prizren, and attracts numerous international and regional artists.
+Films are screened twice a day in three open-air cinemas as well as in two regular cinemas.
+In addition to its films, the festival is also well known for lively nights after the screening.
 Various events happen within the scope of the festival: workshops, DokuPhoto exhibitions, festival camping, concerts, which altogether turn the city into a charming place to be.
 In 2010, Dokufest was voted as one of the 25 best international documentary festivals.

 International actors of Albanian origin from Kosovo include Arta Dobroshi, James Biberi, Faruk Begolli and Bekim Fehmiu.
 The Prishtina International Film Festival is the largest film festival, held annually in Pristina, in Kosovo that screens prominent international cinema productions in the Balkan region and beyond, and draws attention to the Kosovar film industry.

-The movie Shok was nominated for the Academy Award for Best Live Action Short Film at the 88th Academy Awards.
-The movie was written and directed by Oscar nominated director Jamie Donoughue, based on true events during the Kosovo war.
+The movie Shok was nominated for the Academy Award for Best Live Action Short Film at the 88th Academy Awards in 2016.
+The movie was written and directed by Oscar nominated director Jamie Donoughue, based on true events during the Kosovo War.
 Shoks distributor is Ouat Media, and the social media campaign is led by Team Albanians.